Key Policy Issues

-SMG has been heavily involved in the Canadian Sport Policy Renewal consultation process, which encourages interested Canadians and sport communities to contribute and to help build a sport policy that reflects the sport and organized recreational opportunities they want in Canada.
-The vision embraced by the policy will lay the foundation upon which efforts will be focused over the next ten years to improve sport in Canada.
-To learn more about the CSP 2.0 and the renewal process, click here or contact us.
+SMG was heavily involved in the Canadian Sport Policy Renewal consultation process, which encourages interested Canadians and sport communities to contribute and to help build a sport policy that reflects the sport and organized recreational opportunities they want in Canada.
+The vision embraced by the policy will lays the foundation upon which efforts will be focused through 2022 to improve sport in Canada.

 SMG has participated in all of the consultation roundtables, contributing energy and ideas, and actively listening to members of the sport and other related sectors to learn about their views on the direction of the new policy.

-The CSP 2.0 was publicly released in June 2012.
+The CSP 2.0 was publicly released in June 2012 and was approved by federal / provincial/ territories ministers responsible for sport.
 The policy can be accessed on the Sport Information Resource Centre's website by clicking here.